skupperproject/refdog/input/commands/overview.md

 - Site, Link, Listener, and Connector.

-- Generally, they submit the resource to the controller and wait for ready state (Listener and Connector wait for configured state).
+- On Kubernetes: Generally, they submit the resource to the controller and wait for ready state (Listener and Connector wait for configured state).

+- On other platforms: They don't wait for anything.
+Instead they put the resources in the input location.
+The user must then trigger a config reload.

 - Create operations take a name option, which is the name of the resource created (.metadata.name).